Baboy PHPigs

 First-time giltNarrow birth canal, no experience, more stressMonitor closely from first contraction, have supplies ready

-Overweight sow (BCS 4-5)Fat deposits narrow the pelvic canalControl feed in last 2 weeks of gestation
+Overweight sow (BCS 4-5)Fat may crowd the canal; not confirmed as an independent risk in the 2021 study, but watched by most farmersControl feed in the last 2 weeks of gestation

 Heat stress during farrowingSlows contractions, exhausts sow fasterFarrow in cool part of day, provide ventilation